-Almost 46% (816 individuals) of the individuals working at baseline retired between 2004 and 2010.
-Among them, 45% (369 individuals) retired across two waves of the survey while reaching the national ERA during that period.
+Almost 23% (816 individuals) of the individuals working at baseline retired between 2004 and 2010.
+Among them, 45% (365 individuals) had reached the national ERA during the same period.
 It suggests that actual retirement behaviour is well correlated with the ERA.

-First stage results are reported in Table 8.
+First stage results are reported in Table 8 for men and women respectively.
 As expected, they indicate that the ERA is an important predictor of retirement.
-Reaching the ERA increases the probability of retiring by 0.21 and 0.27 percentage points for men and women respectively (both effects are significant at the 1% level).
-These results, combined with F-stats on excluded instruments of 120.7 and 166.1 for men and women respectively, show that reaching the ERA provides an strong exogeneous shock on retirement behaviour.
-Once controlling for country-specific age breaks, the probability to retire decreases with age up to a certain point, where it increases again -probably when reaching the official retirement age.
+Reaching the ERA increases the probability of retiring by 21 and 28 percentage points for men and women respectively (both effects are significant at the 1% level).
+These results, combined with F-stats on excluded instruments of 122.2 and 169.4 for men and women respectively, show that reaching the ERA provides an strong exogeneous shock on retirement behaviour.
+Once controlling for these country-specific age breaks, the probability of retiring decreases with age up to a certain point, where it increases again - probably when reaching the official retirement age.
 Finally, neither time dummies for 2006 and 2010 nor marital status appear to be statistically important for retirement behaviour.
-As the ERA is probably more binding for individuals with long careers, we expect compliers to be less educated people.
-However we do not re-run our IV estimates on the sub-population of less educated people.
-The results obtained would be difficult to interpret as they could reflect either a modified first-stage and/or a heterogeneous response to retirement by education level.